Frank-readresolve/itp4/pure-js/commands/README.md

 > From now, including the `passw` command, you can use `Math.random()` and `Math.floor()` as built-in functions in addition to priviously listed built-in functions.

 #### Command `invoice`
-- Write a command which calculates the details and totals (with and without VAT) for an invoice, that's three arguments
+- Write a command which calculates the details and totals (with and without VAT) for an invoice
-- Products, quantities, unit prices and rates are ordered and have the same number of "elements"
+- Products, quantities, unit prices and rates are ordered and have the same number of "elements", four command line arguments
 - Unit prices are without VAT
 - VAT is input in `%`
 - Results do not have to be rounded
-- Input: `invoice "bread, butter, soda light" "2,1,3" ".94,1.88,2.09 5.5,5.5,20.0"`
+- Input: `invoice "bread, butter, soda light" "2,1,3" ".94,1.88,2.09" "5.5,5.5,20.0"`
 - Expected output description: one line per product with name, quantity, unit price, total without VAT, VAT rate, total with VAT.
 Then one last line with the total without VAT and total with VAT

 #### Command `fmtstrtojson`